rajdeep-ghosh/next-template/README.md

 # Next.js Template

-This is my next.js app template.
+This is my next.js template.
 It is a simple starter template that includes Next.js, TypeScript, Tailwind CSS, ESLint, and Prettier.

 ## Installation